 LDL cholesterol levels also decreased slightly more after eating the healthy meals than the unhealthy one.

 What about glycation, oxidation, inflammation, and other big bad buzzwords certain fitness gurus love to use to scare people away from IIFYM and into their loving arms (and coaching programs)?

 Mostly humbug resulting from carefully cherry picked and mostly misunderstood or misrepresented research.

 For example, I recently saw an interview with a “fitness influencer” and online coach who claimed eating broccoli could improve your physique thanks to a molecule in it called indole-3-carbinol.

 A few studies have shown this compound may decrease the concentration of molecules that stimulate estrogen production in the body, but no research has been done to explore how this may or may not influence body composition.

-That didn’t stop the guest from stating that eating broccoli will reduce estrogen production enough to help you shed body fat faster.
+Naturally, that didn’t stop the interview guest from stating conclusively that eating broccoli will reduce estrogen production enough to help you shed body fat faster.